wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 The couple passed without a second glance, but Ivy noticed how their path curved slightly toward the outer edge of the walkway before the salt line corrected their drift.
 The effect was already stronger than when they'd first arrived.

-Cole began chalking chevrons on the bridge's support posts, each one pointing toward the ascending street numbers on the far side—the direction that led away from the water and back toward the stable heart of the city.
+Cole began chalking chevrons on the bridge's support posts, each one pointing toward the ascending street numbers on the far side; the direction that led away from the water and back toward the stable heart of the city.
 His movements were quick and efficient, the product of months of practice, but Ivy could see the care he took with each mark.
 The chalk had to be precisely positioned, the angles exact, or the whole binding could fail.

 "Why chevrons?"
 Ivy asked as she unpacked her own chalk.
 "Instead of just straight lines?"